mhayes853/swift-operation/Sources/Query/Documentation.docc/Articles/ArchitectureIntegration.md

 }
 ```

 > Note: By default, any declaration of `@Shared(.query(_))` will add a subscription to the underlying `QueryStore` which may refetch the query.
 By default, query fetches are deduplicated, so 2 declarations in quick succession will incur 1 real fetch.
-However, if you would like to opt out of this behavior, use the `enableAutomaticFetching` or `staleWhen` modifiers on your query to indicate to the underlying `QueryStore` when it is ok to refetch the query.
+However, if you would like to opt out of this behavior, use the ``QueryRequest/enableAutomaticFetching(onlyWhen:)`` or ``QueryRequest/staleWhen(predicate:)`` modifiers on your query to indicate to the underlying `QueryStore` when it is ok to refetch the query.

 You can also access and override the underlying `QueryClient` used by the `QueryKey` by overriding the `queryClient` dependency.